abhilashg92/MyFood-AI/MyFood-AI/Instructions/instruction.md

 Modules to Implement
 1. Image Capture & Picker
 Use UIImagePickerController or PHPickerViewController with SwiftUI.
 Support camera and gallery selection.
+Allow user to edit or crop image after capture.

 2. Food Detection with Core ML
 Integrate VNCoreMLModel with Core ML model (e.g., Food101).